 I’m jumping out of my current blog timeline for a moment to talk about Halloween, since the festivities just wrapped up this past weekend.
 (Plus, it’s a welcome distraction from my USA Election Day anxieties.)
 Halloween ranks high amongst the many odd American customs that seem to fascinate Norwegians.
 In fact, Norway has recently imported the trick-or-treat tradition, especially in big cities like Oslo.
 With that in mind, I thought my readers on both sides of the pond might enjoy hearing more about how each country puts its stamp on the event.

 You might already know Halloween’s backstory, but I’ll review for the newbies in our group.
 The holiday is another one of those pagan celebrations that Christians eventually appropriated, just like Christmas and Easter.
-All of these “holy days” have their origins in observing the movements of the sun (which eventually became The Son, get it?)
+All of these “holidays / holy days” have their origins in observing the movements of the sun (which eventually became The Son, get it?
+Yup, Jesus is in fact a solar deity.)
 While Easter announces the Spring Equinox, Halloween marks the midpoint between the Autumnal Equinox and the Winter Solstice (commemorated by Christmas).

 It’s this murky “halfway-in-between” status that is Halloween’s hallmark.
 The holiday occurs when the autumn hours of daylight are in the middle of fading to winter’s darkness.
 That’s why the colors of the setting sun (orange) and the moonless night (black) dominate decorating schemes.
 Not to mention that the celebration marks when nature moves midway from plenty (harvest) to lack (winter).
 Yet another reason why color-coordinated seasonal produce plays an important role.